 Personalize Your Homemade Taco Seasoning Mix

-Smoky & Earthy
+Smoky and Earthy

-- Reduce: Chili powder by 1 1/2 teaspoons
+- Reduce: chili powder by 1 1/2 teaspoons

 Extra Garlicky

-- Add: 1-2 extra teaspoons garlic powder
+- Add: 1-2 teaspoons garlic powder

-- Optional: Add 1/2 teaspoon onion powder for more savory punch
+- Optional: add 1/2 teaspoon onion powder

 Superhot (For Chiliheads)